hubts/nestjs-prisma-hasura-postgres-backend/FEATURES.md

     -   User module has been added.
         -   User controller, service, and entity with dto are implemented.
         -   Default DTO for User is implemented as domain (exactly same with user entity), other DTOs are implemented in 'dto' dir.
+    -   Shared directory has been implemented.
+        -   Enums & Models: base DTO, entity, interface for each model (can be used to implement domain).
+        -   Util: random generator, hash crypt (for password)